Discovering Interpretable Algorithms by Decompiling Transformers to RASP: Results

+\paragraph{When does Decompilation succeed?} We expect decompilation to be successful only for models that actually internally implement short D-RASP programs (FAQ~\ref{faq:applied-to-any-model}).
+Prior work \citep{zhou2023algorithms, huang2025formal} conjectured a connection between the existence of (short) RASP programs and length-generalization; accordingly, we expect only length-generalizable models to be decompilable.
 Eight \textbf{algorithmic tasks} showed length generalization at least at some hyperparameters, three did not.
 Results (App.
 Table \ref{tab:task-acc-algorithmic}) show that the length-generalizing models can be decompiled, and models that do not length-generalize could not be decompiled.
-This agrees with and supports a connection between the \textit{existence} of (short) RASP program and length-generalization hypothesized previously \citep{zhou2023algorithms, huang2025formal}.
 A similar trend is also observed for \textbf{formal languages} (App.
 Table~\ref{tab:task-acc-formal-lang}).
 14 languages showed length generalization; decompilation succeeded on 9 of them.
 3 languages did not show length generalization, and decompilation failed.
 Thus, on the formal languages, decompilation succeeds in the majority of length-generalizing models.

 Moreover, we find that, when decompilation succeeds, we can usually vastly cut down the size of programs compared to the initial D-RASP reparameterization (Figure~\ref{fig:frontier-when-LLNA}).
 For instance, for finding the most frequent character in a string, we trained 1-layer 4-head and 4-layer 4-head models, with D-RASP translations of 56 and 16,201,616 lines, respectively.
 Causal pruning results in equivalent 3-line programs in both cases.
 In contrast, for non-length-generalizing models, even if keeping layer norm on, pruning usually has only very limited success (App.
 Figure~\ref{fig:llna-not-hold-froniers}).
 Thus, interestingly, even though all models are transformers of similar sizes, generalizable models tend to be more interpretable.